Kandongwe/Kandongwe.github.io/README.md

 # Kandongwe.github.io
-   This is personal portfolio project
+   This is my portfolio website project